Building Your Information Architecture

 Step 5: For each property, click Edit and give it a Name or Label.
 Configure any necessary settings required for the particular property in question.
 Be sure to review the other options available for the property, which may include the following:

-• Priority Sorting means that this property will be used as default sorting criterion in the Library.
+• Priority sorting means that this property will be used as default sorting criterion in the Library.

 • Generated ID in the Name property means that Uwazi will assign an automatically generated unique ID code as the name of the entity.